Google Display Network

 [table id=3 /]

 Another feature in the Display Network are automatic placements.
-Automatic placements are locations where your ads can appear, and that are automatically matched to your keywords.
+Automatic placements are locations where your ads can appear, and that is automatically matched to your keywords.
 Google uses contextual targeting to match your ads to relevant placements based on your keywords and other factors.
 For example, an ad group focused on Mexico travel packages might show ads on webpages about traveling to Mexico.

 Automatic Placements vs. Managed Placements

 Automatic placements are the webpages or websites where Google AdWords automatically places your ad based on either retargeting or the content of the page and its relevance to your keywords.
 Managed placements are webpages or websites you specify where you want your ads to appear.

 You will want to have two separate campaigns, one for automatic placements and another for managed placements.
 After running automatic placements for at least a week (depending on volume), you can review the webpages where Google automatically showed your ads, and either choose to include or exclude them in your managed placements.
 To navigate to your automatic and managed placements, navigate to the campaign that contains your automatic placement, then click Display Network and then Placements.